Steer wrestling: Origins

 Historically, steer wrestling was not a part of ranch life.
-The event originated in the 1890s, and is claimed to have been started by a Black cowboy named Bill Pickett, a wild-west show performer said to have caught a runaway steer by wrestling it to the ground.
-The several versions of the story have some claiming that he developed the idea after he observed how cattle dogs (especially bulldogs) worked with unruly animals.
+The event originated in the 1890s and was invented by Bill Pickett, a legendary Black cowboy and Wild West show performer who invented the technique known as "bulldogging."

 Modern event

 The event features a steer and two mounted cowboys, along with a number of supporting characters.
 The steers are moved through narrow pathways leading to a chute with spring-loaded doors.
 A barrier rope is fastened around the steer's neck, which is used to ensure that the steer gets a head start.
 The rope length is determined by arena length.
 On one side of the chute is the "hazer", whose job is to ride parallel with the steer once it begins running and ensure it runs in a straight line.
 On the other side of the chute, the "steer wrestler" or "bulldogger" waits behind a taut rope fastened with an easily broken string fastened to the rope on the steer.

 When the steer wrestler is ready, he "calls" for the steer by nodding his head and the chute man trips a lever opening the doors.
 The suddenly freed steer breaks out running, shadowed by the hazer.
 When the steer reaches the end of his rope, it pops off and simultaneously releases the barrier for the steer wrestler.
 The steer wrestler attempts to catch up to the running steer, lean over the side of the horse which is running flat out, and grab the horns of the running steer.
 The steer wrestler then is pulled off his horse by the slowing steer and plants his heels into the dirt, further slowing the steer and himself.
 He then takes one hand off the horns, reaches down and grabs the nose of the steer pulling the steer off balance and ultimately "throwing" the steer to the ground.
 Once all four legs are off the ground, an official waves a flag marking the official end and a time is taken.
 The steer is released and trots off.